-Chloe the cabin Uses maths for:

 crew member

 Nathan the nurse Uses maths for:

-Nathan the harse

 Harry the Uses maths for:

 hairdresser

-Friedrich the Uses maths for:
+Friedrich the Oses matris for.

 fashion designer

+Hann worth of a w

 Vera the video Uses maths for:

 game designer

-game designer
+game acsigner

 Sriti the sports Uses maths for:

 journalist

+Uses maths:

+Mo the movie OSES IIIAUIS.

+producer

-Uses maths: Mo the movie producer My dream job Draw your dream job!
+My dream job Draw your dream job!
 What is it?
 How would you use maths?

+ry arcamjos

-A family member or friend's job Draw a family member's job!
+A family member Draw a family member's job!
 What is it?
-How do they use maths?"
+How do they use

+or friend's job maths?"

+,